What Does The Canadian Consumer Spending Downturn Mean For You?

 This means, while your customers may buy something when they’re at your store, they also might not come back.

-It can also decrease your ability to have as many staff as you need to provide a good customer experience.
+It can also reduce your ability to have the staff you need to provide a good customer experience.

-So, rather than focusing on trying to compete with prices, focus on trying to compete by making a customer experience great.
+So, rather than competing on price, focus on competing by delivering a great customer experience.

 3. Make Gentle Suggestions